 1. Foreword 4

 2. Introduction 5

-3. Views of carers and third sector organisations 6
+3. Views of carers and Voluntary, Community and Faith Sector organisations 6

 4. Vision, objectives and outcomes 8

 5. How will we deliver this?
 10

 6. Resources 10

 7. Local statutory context 11

 8. Declaration of approval 12

-9. Working together to support young Carers 13
+9. Working together to support young carers 13

 Appendix 1 - Views of carers 14

 Appendix 2 - Policies and legal responsibilities relating to carers 16